As soon as you share you’re expecting, the questions start rolling in. How are you feeling? When’s your due date? Do you know what you’re having?

-At Safe Haven, we talk often about how the postpartum season is more than just recovery—it’s a transition.
+At Safe Haven, we talk often about how the postpartum season is more than just recovery, it’s a transition.
 In fact, it’s one of the most overlooked transitions in a woman’s life.

 That’s why I’ve been deeply connected to the work of BIRTHFIT, a community that focuses on supporting families through the motherhood journey.
-One of the most powerful concepts they share is about the first two weeks after birth—this window is a time of co-regulation and deep healing.
+One of the most powerful concepts they share is about the first two weeks after birth.
+This window is a time of co-regulation and deep healing.
 It’s a reset for your nervous system, your identity, and your body.

 Your body has already begun shifting.
 You might notice your belly feels different, your uterus is still contracting back down, and you may feel discomfort from bleeding, soreness, or even those intense “after pains.”
-These are normal and temporary—but that doesn’t mean they’re easy.
+These are normal and temporary, but that doesn’t mean they’re easy.
 Padsicles, rest, and slowing down matter more than ever right now.

 You may notice changes in your mood.
 The “baby blues” are very real, and incredibly common in the first few weeks postpartum.

-Tears, mood swings, feeling overwhelmed—it’s part of the hormonal rollercoaster that comes after birth.
+Tears, mood swings, feeling overwhelmed, it’s part of the hormonal rollercoaster that comes after birth.
 But if those feelings persist or worsen, it could be postpartum depression or anxiety.
 Reach out.
 Talk to someone.
 You deserve care too.

 Sleep deprivation doesn’t help.
-It’s more than just being tired—it can affect memory, milk supply, and your overall ability to function.
+It’s more than just being tired. tt can affect memory, milk supply, and your overall ability to function.
 It’s okay to ask for help.
 It’s okay to nap when baby naps.
 And if your baby isn’t sleeping well or seems unsettled, it may be worth having them checked for nervous system stress that could be interrupting deep sleep cycles.
 That’s something I check for often in our tiniest patients.

-We don’t talk about this enough—your relationship with your partner may shift.
+We don’t talk about this enough, your relationship with your partner may shift.
 You’re both adjusting to new roles, routines, and a new kind of closeness that includes less sleep and more responsibility.
 This is normal.
 Communication, patience, and finding small moments of connection go a long way.
-Encourage your partner to take an active role—it helps both of you, and strengthens the bond with baby too.
+Encourage your partner to take an active role, it helps both of you, and strengthens the bond with baby too.

 Motherhood changes you.
-In all the best ways—and in some ways that can feel hard to put into words.
+In all the best ways and in some ways that can feel hard to put into words.
 But you don’t have to do it alone.
 At Safe Haven, we’re here to support your healing, to hold space for your experience, and to remind you that how you’re doing matters too.

 Your body is wise.
 Your feelings are valid.
 And you’re doing beautifully.

-At Safe Haven, we’re here to support you—not just through pregnancy, but through the full journey of motherhood.
-If you need help, a listening ear, or just a safe place to land—we’ve got you.
+At Safe Haven, we’re here to support you, not just through pregnancy, but through the full journey of motherhood.
+If you need help, a listening ear, or just a safe place to land.
+We’ve got you!

 You are not alone.